rmoreirao/GHCopilotForIntegrations/README.md

 **From GH Copilot Chat:**

-1) Create a Sample JSon message of a PaymentTransfer 1.1) Check the Fiels, maybe add another another field
+1) Create a Sample JSon message of a PaymentTransfer
+   1.1) Check the fields, maybe add another another field
 2) Create an OpenAPI spec for the PaymentTransfer message
 3) Add documentation to the OpenAPI Spec and generate all the fields again
 4) Create the PaymentTransfer API for the paymentTransfer OpenAPI spec
 5) run the code doing `dotnet run`
+6) Create Unit tests for the PaymentTransfer API
 5) Create readme.md for the PaymentTransfer API
-6) Create Unit tests for the PaymentTransfer API
 7) Commit to Github